ksinkar/doothings.in-ethics/README.md

 LICENSING
 -------------------------------------------------------------------------------
 * We are a community and we promote [Free and Open Source Softwares](http://en.wikipedia.org/wiki/Free_and_open-source_software).
-* All the projects that are done using resources provided by doothings.in should be under an open source license.
+* All the projects that are done using resources provided at doothings.in will be under the [MIT License](http://mit-license.org/).
+This includes the software as well as the hardware components.

 RESOURCES
 -------------------------------------------------------------------------------